tiaozi0912/code_every_day/README.md

 ---

+### Q9
+Given an infinite number of quarters (25 cents), dimes (10 cents), nickels (5 cents) and pennies (1 cent), write code to calculate the number of ways of representing n cents.

+---

 ### Q8
 There are n coins in a line.
 (Assume n is even).
 Two players take turns to take a coin from one of the ends of the line until there are no more coins left.
 The player with the larger amount of money wins.